sampatghosh/blockchain-academic-certificate-global-verify/README.md

 foo@bar:~$ http-server blockchain-academic-certificate-global-verify/webapp/ -c-1
 ```
 - To Search all the details of all certificates issued to a particular student then go to search.html and enter UniqueID and click __Search__
-- To create new UniqueID click on uniqueID.html and create by running the database API
+- To Create new UniqueID click on uniqueID.html
+- To Publish Certificate click on publish.html